Where to go in Croatia: 16 Remarkable Croatian Stops Not to be Missed

 - More Ideas For Where to go in Croatia

 The new year is almost upon us.
-I don’t know about you, but I’m already planning where to go in Croatia for 2016.
+I don’t know about you, but I’m already planning where to go in Croatia.
 Croatia is a relatively small country but take it from us; it’s diverse, and there is so much more to see beyond the well-trodden paths of Dubrovnik and seaside city of Split.
-For those of you thinking about where to go in Croatia in 2016 here are 16 places to visit for 2016 beyond Croatia’s major attractions.
+For those of you thinking about where to go in Croatia here are 16 places to visit beyond Croatia’s major attractions.

 Where to go in Croatia: Skradin